Documentation of research data

 At the TU Wien, Jupyter notebooks are offered for testing ELN.

-If you are interested, please contact Linus Kohl: firstname.lastname@example.org
+If you are interested, please send a message to firstname.lastname@example.org.